Physics Teacher Education Program Information

 Physics bachelor's degree with teacher certification.
 Overall, this is the most compact option.
 However, you must complete the degree program in order to earn teacher certification, and you must complete the certification requirements to earn the degree.
 If you know early that you want to pursue physics teaching, this may be the best option.
 If you would like to take more physics than this degree requires, you may be interested in the Minor in Advanced Physics (currently being proposed, as of Fall 2021).

-For those with a standard (non-teaching) bachelor's degree in physics (or those near to earning one), there are three other options for pursuing teacher certification:
+For those with a standard (non-teaching) bachelor's degree in physics (or those near to earning one), there are four other options for pursuing teacher certification:

-The Teacher Recruitment Program is the quickest way to certification and full-time work.
+- The Teacher Recruitment Program (TRP) is the quickest way to certification and full-time work.
 It is an intensive commitment and requires that you make good progress through the program along with your cohort.
 You can become a full-time teacher 1 year after beginning the program.
 The program work is done mostly in Round Rock.
 Your coursework counts toward a master's degree in education.
 Admission requirements to this program are currently (as of Fall 2021) being critically examined by faculty in the College of Education and are possibly in transition toward favoring those applicants who have significant experience already working in schools as educational aides.
 This option may or may not continue to be available to fresh physics bachelor's graduates.

-The "CMEd" program can be done at a slower pace, mostly in San Marcos.
+- The "CMEd" program can be done at a slower pace, mostly in San Marcos.
 Coursework counts toward a master's degree.
-You do not earn certification until you complete the degree; students are strongly encouraged to complete the degree within one year of achieving certification.
+You may earn teacher certification before you complete the degree; students are strongly encouraged to complete the degree within one year of achieving certification.
 Because the program is not accelerated like TRP, it is likely with this program that you would not begin full-time teaching as early as you would with TRP.

 - Post-bac "stand-alone" teacher certification is also available.
 This coursework is usually at the undergraduate level.
 Like CMEd, the coursework is taken course-by-course, at a slower pace, in San Marcos.
 It may get you teaching sooner than with CMEd, but your coursework will not count toward a master's degree.